byui-cse/cse450-course/source/course/syllabus.md

 Each module lasts approximately two weeks and follows a case-study format.
 Each case study is designed to provide students with a real world backdrop to learn and apply machine learning tools.

-Students will work in groups to create a report designed to answer the questions posed by the case study.
+Students will work in teams to create a report designed to answer the questions posed by the case study.
 Students will then present their work to the class, and reflect on their own and their teammates performance and contributions.

+### Modules 07

+Module 07 provides an opportunity for students to apply machine learning techniques to a personally selected project.

+Students will have a week to work individually on a dataset of their choice.
+Students will demonstrate their ability to work with a dataset from start to finish, using the skills aquired in the course.
+Students will select a dataset, pre-process the data, generate visuals, apply machine learning techniques, evaluate findings, and write an executive summary as a final project.

 ## Grading